test-kitchen/kitchen-openstack/README.md

 It's recommended to specify this option in case of multiple networks used for instance to provide more control over network connectivity.

+Please note that `network_ref` relies on Network Services (`Fog::Network`) and it can be unavailable in your OpenStack installation.

 If a `key_name` is provided without any `private_key_path`, unexpected behavior may result if your local RSA/DSA private key doesn't match that OpenStack key.